-5 Introduction
+5.1 Introduction

 The existence of meteorological satellites is well known in most of the world and images produced by them are shown regularly on television, in the popular press and on the Internet.
-The public is therefore used to seeing colour-augmented, map-registered images showing cloud cover, surface temperatures, snow cover and other weather phenomena

-Less frequently seen but still of wide (if occasional) interest in much of the world are satellite images showing the distribution of wildfires and the resulting smoke clouds; volcanic ash; and the sea surface temperatures which have received wide public attention because of the El Niño phenomenon.
+The public is nowadays used to seeing colour-augmented, map-registered images showing cloud cover, surface temperatures, snow cover and other weather phenomena, or, less frequent, images showing the distribution of wildfires and the resulting smoke clouds; volcanic ash; and the sea surface temperatures which have received wide public attention because of the El Niño phenomenon.

-Many of these have in common the fact that they are generated primarily from data recorded using sensors in the visible and infrared regions of the frequency spectrum that many non-scientists consider “light” and not “radio”.
-However, many of these products and other products that the public does not regularly see are produced using a variety of microwave frequencies either alone or in conjunction with other measurements.
+Many of these have in common the fact that they are generated primarily from data recorded using sensors in the visible and infrared regions..
+However, many of these products and other products are produced using a variety of microwave frequencies either in isolation or in conjunction with measurements at other frequencies.